-Investments in privately held, immature companies are inherently more volatile than investments in more mature businesses.
-Such immature businesses are inherently fragile and easily affected by both internal and external forces.
-Our investee companies can lose much or all of their value suddenly in response to an internal or external adverse event.
-Conversely, these immature businesses can gain suddenly in value in response to an internal or external positive development.
+Investments in privately held, early-stage companies are inherently more volatile than investments in more mid- to late-stage companies.
+Such early-stage companies are easily affected by both internal and external forces.
+Our investee companies may lose much or all of their value in response to an internal or external adverse event.
+Conversely, these early-stage companies may gain in value in response to an internal or external positive development.